iamjpsonkar/SystemDesign_Learnings/README.md

 ### **Infrastructure as Code (IaC)**
 **Definition and Importance**
 *Infrastructure as Code (IaC) is a key practice in DevOps that involves managing and provisioning computing infrastructure through machine-readable script files, rather than physical hardware configuration or interactive configuration tools.
 The core idea is to treat infrastructure—servers, databases, networks—as code, enabling automated and repeatable processes for deployment.*

+**Infrastructure as Code (IaC) in DevOps**
+- **Integration with CI/CD**: *IaC is a crucial aspect of DevOps, allowing infrastructure changes to be versioned, tested, and deployed automatically.*

+- **Continuous Monitoring**: *DevOps emphasizes continuous monitoring of infrastructure and applications to detect issues and ensure optimal performance.*

+- **Collaboration and Communication**: *DevOps promotes collaboration and communication between development, operations, and other stakeholders, fostering a culture of shared responsibility.*

+- **Feedback Loops**: *Short feedback loops are established, enabling quick responses to changes, issues, and user feedback.*

 #### **Key Concepts and Practices**
 - **Declarative vs. Imperative**: IaC scripts can be declarative or imperative.
 Declarative IaC focuses on the desired end state, while imperative IaC specifies the steps to reach that state.